 But it is also the more mundane issues that keep people from traveling.
 For example, only 46% of US citizens have a passport.
 By and large, we are a geographically challenged people, with a poor understanding of other cultures and people.
 When people know very little about travel’s logistics, fearing what they do not know, they fail to act.
 Inertia takes over and a potential traveler stays at home rather than risking a vacation abroad.
+Add these logistical challenges to the concerns travelers have about the Covid 19 virus, and the path to travel can look more like a maze than a starting gate.

 Who better to help change this situation than a travel professional?
 As a travel counselor, you encounter the drag on clients’ motivations continually.
 Yet, if the mission of a travel planner is to assist people with achieving their travel ambitions, you have to develop the capacity for recognizing and removing the barriers to travel.